About Me

 How I Work

-Prototypes are fine for demos, but I design for what happens after the demo: permissions, error handling, audit logs, eval harnesses.
-The systems I build need to keep working when they scale and when things go wrong.
+Prototypes are fine for demos, but I architect for what happens after the demo: permissions, error handling, audit logs, eval harnesses.
+The systems I define need to keep working when they scale and when things go wrong.

 Measure everything that matters

 If you can't measure it, you can't improve it.
-I build eval sets, track metrics, and run experiments before making changes.
+I establish eval frameworks, define metrics, and run experiments before making changes.
 Vibes-based optimization doesn't work at scale.

 Security and auditability are not optional